ghj0504520/academic-page/content/authors/admin/_index.md

     date_start: 2023-09-01
     date_end: ''
     summary: |
-      Thesis on UAV traffic management and other optimization research.
+      Work on the thesis of UAV traffic management and other optimization research.
 Supervised by Prof. Li-Hsing Yen and Co-Supervised by Prof. Ka-Io Wong.
 Published 1 paper in GLOBECOM2025.
     #button:
     #  text: 'Read Thesis'
     #  url: 'https://example.com/thesis.pdf'